payu-india/CMS-Chatbot/docs/Offerings/banking-connect-ibmb-or-nbbl/index.md

 * **Settlement Framework** - Standardized settlement process similar to IMPS, BBPS, UPI

 <Callout icon="📘" theme="info">
-  **Integrations supported**: PayU currently supports PayU Hosted integration or non-seamless integration.
-PayU is working on Merchant Hosted integration support and it will be live soon.
+  **Only non-seamless integration supported**: PayU currently **supports PayU Hosted integration** or non-seamless integration.
+Support for **Merchant Hosted** integration or seamless integration is in progress and will be available shortly.
 </Callout>

 ## Desktop Features